fastlane/fastlane/fastlane/docs/Actions.md

 ### setup_jenkins

 This action helps with Jenkins integration.
 Creates own derived data for each job.
 All build results like IPA files and archives will be stored in the `./output` directory.
 The action also works with [Keychains and Provisioning Profiles Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Keychains+and+Provisioning+Profiles+Plugin), selected keychain will be automatically unlocked and the selected code signing identity will be used.
-By default this action will work only if the Fastlane was executed on a CI system.
+By default this action will only work when fastlane is executed on a CI system.

 ```ruby
 setup_jenkins